MRPHarris/TurtleScuteCPTs/README.md

 [turtleCPTs](https://github.com/MRPHarris/turtleCPTs), for most of the underlying functions.
-If you want to get ‘under the hood’ and pick apart the underlying code, you’ll probably need to head over to that repository pick apart the functions therein.
+If you want to get ‘under the hood’ and pick apart the underlying code, you’ll probably need to head over to that repository and pick apart the functions therein.